Round Robin Vision Statement

 Round Robin is held from Thursday to Saturday on the first weekend in April.
 Thursday is the arrival day, with an excursion, welcome dinner and lecture.
 We hold two rounds on Friday and three rounds (plus finals) on Saturday.details

 The core of any great tournament is having great judges.
 Our standard is to provide 3 Worlds breaking judges on every panel.
-This not only increases the credibility of the decisions, it also makes the judging more fun.
-And, recently we have committed to having 2 panels of judges in each room, who deliberate independently and whose decisions both count equally in the tab.details
+This not only increases the credibility of the decisions, it also makes the judging more fun.details

 Running a Round Robin works a bit differently.
 Most of our policies are not surprising, but here are the details of our expectations of debaters and judges, along with how we run the tab.details